brayooo/JavaProyects/README.md

 # Repository Structure

 This repository contains a number of folders containing different projects and code samples.
-Below is a brief description of each of the folders:
+Below is a brief description of each of the folders.
 ## Compilation: Java 18 or higher.

 ## [BinaryTree](./BinaryTree)